tumeryk/Tumeryk-Gen-AI-Security-Developer-SDK/readme.md

 #### Authentication (Required Before Other Operations)

 You need to authenticate using your Tumeryk username and password to retrieve an access token and use other features.
-The token is automatically handled by the API client, so no JWT_SECRET_KEY setup is necessary.

 - **Method:** `login(username: str, password: str) -> dict`
-- **Description:** Authenticates the user and stores the JWT access token within the client for further requests.
+- **Description:** Authenticates the user.

   **Parameters:**
   - `username`: Your Tumeryk username.